secretstartups/handbook/support/workflows/dedicated.html.md

 ### Overview

-[GitLab Dedicated](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/), from support perspective, works as a combination of SaaS and SM.
+[GitLab Dedicated](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/), from a support perspective, works as a combination of SaaS and Self-Managed.
 Customers have full Admin access to the instance, but no access to the infrastructure, nor to the backend configurations.
 This workflow captures the differences, and details of providing support for GitLab Dedicated.

+If you'd like to work on GitLab Dedicated tickets, consider [creating an issue using the template](https://gitlab.com/gitlab-com/support/support-training/-/issues/new?issuable_template=GitLab%20Dedicated) in Support Training, and read the [overview](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/team/).

 ### Working with logs